 The PC regularly collaborates with an assigned SABoD liaison and APTA staff.
 The SABoD liaison will assist the PC chair and members in establishing and accomplishing their goals.
 While the weekly commitments differ for each PC according to tasks and time of year, members can expect to devote between 1-5 hours a week performing committee related activities.
 At the National Student Conclave, each PC will be asked to present their achievements to the Student Assembly.

 Interested in joining a project committee, becoming a liaison, or being a member of a task force?
 Email the Student Board of Directors Nominating Committee Chair.

 2015 Project Committees

-This committee will promote collaboration, education, and networking between students across various health care specialties.
+Mission: This committee will promote collaboration, education, and networking between students across various health care specialties.
 Anticipating modern health care transformations, this committee will also advance DPT and PTA students' understanding and experience with providing patient-centered care as part of an interdisciplinary team.